 - You get nutritious foods at no cost.

 - WIC helps save money.
-You can use the saved money to purchase fresh fruits, vegetables, meats, baby foods and other foods that WIC does not provide.
+You can use the saved money to purchase meat and other nutritious food that WIC does not provide.

 - WIC helps babies and children grow up healthy!

 - Nutrition Education and breastfeeding peer helper program/breast pump loan program.